-- There are toilets or dry toilets suitable for the disabled at the visitor centre, the Karhunkainalo Camping Ground, the Lihapyörre parking area, the Lihapyörre lean-to shelter, the Muikkupuro lean-to shelter, the fishing sites on the shores of Lake Pitkä-Hoilua and Huosiuslampi Pond, the Iikoski rest spot and at Seipiniemi.
+- There are toilets or dry toilets which are accessible at the visitor centre, the Karhunkainalo Camping Ground, Jatkonjärvi tent site, the parking areas of Julma-Ölkky, Lihapyörre and Hossalaislammet, the lean-to shelters Lihapyörre and Muikkupuro, the fishing sites on the shores of Lake Pitkä-Hoilua and Huosiuslampi Pond, the Iikoski rest spot and on the shores of Nurmiselkä.

 - There is no toilet paper provided in the dry toilets.
 Visitors are adviced to bring their own toilet paper.

 In Hossa, you can stay overnight at a large or small hut, in a campervan or caravan, at an open wilderness hut, in a tent, or at a lean-to shelter.
 Some of the accommodation in the national park can only be booked online, the other accommodation only from the visitor centre.